gerth2/gerth2.github.io/_drafts/vonneumann.md

 #### Registers

 Fundamentally, every control unit will have a set of registers to store information.
-These will be faster than the bulk RAM chips you're familar with, and serve special uses within the processor.
+These will be faster than the bulk RAM chips you're familiar with, and serve special uses within the processor.
 But, fundamentally, they just store a specific set of bits representing some specific, meaningful quantity.

 The _Memory Address Register_ (MAR) and _Memory Data Register_ (MDR) are two of the key registers.
 They are connected directly to the RAM circuitry, and allow the control unit to command unit to read or write from a specific memory address.
 Along with a couple control signals, the basic process is that the memory address register is first loaded with the desired address.
 Then, control signals are sent to memory to read or write that address.
 For read, the data is pulled off the RAM chip and placed into the MDR.
 Write does similarly, but propagates whatever value was in the MDR (from the control unit's other parts) and puts it into the address in RAM specified by the MAR.
 Using this, the control unit can _read and write RAM data_.